If someone dies outside Scotland

 Find out how to register a death on GOV.UK.

-Find out how to arrange a funeral in England or Wales on GOV.UK.
+Find out how to arrange a funeral in:

-If you want to move the body from Northern Ireland, you must get permission from a coroner.
-You can find more information from the Coroners Service for Northern Ireland.
+If you want to move the body from England, Wales or Northern Ireland, you must get permission from a coroner.
+You can find a coroner on:

 You must follow the laws of the country where the person died.
 You can find every country's rules and procedures on GOV.UK.